Monthly Archives: October 2011

 I adore the cover artwork, don’t you?
 It’s so beautiful, I’m inspired to write another book just so I can ask Lisa Diercks to design the cover.
 Did I mention that Isa wrote this book just for me?
 Well, not really.
 It only feels like she wrote it for me.
 Actually, she wrote it for her […]

 This recipe uses the sweetness of autumn cider to mellow the flavor of Brussels sprouts.
 It’s a tasty side dish for everyday meals or for Thanksgiving.
-From The Cleaner Plate Club* by Beth Bader and Ali Benjamin (Storey Publishing, 2011).
+From The Cleaner Plate Club* by Beth Bader and Ali Benjamin (Storey Publishing, ©2011), reprinted by permission.

 With this recipe for salt and vinegar-flavored kale chips, you want them to be both crispy and bright green.
 If they start to brown, they can taste burned.
 If you find that the chips are browning before the kale is crispy, reduce the oven temperature.
 From The Cleaner Plate Club* by Beth Bader and Ali Benjamin […]

 Slender stalks of asparagus are a delightful sign of spring, and benefit nicely from the tang of a mustard dressing.
 This simple room temperature preparation makes a nice first course for any kind of meal for everyday or company.

 The texture of this Southern-style dish is more like creamed corn meets quiche than that of dessert pudding.
 The outer layer is just firm enough so that you can cut into it like a quiche, but it becomes smooth and velvety once you take a bite.
 It’s so rich and decadent you’ll deny it’s healthy.
 Contributed […]